AlexSim93/pull-request-analytics-action/README.md

 ## Recommendations and Tips

 - Use a **Personal Access Token (classic)** to generate reports for multiple repositories or to support teams.
 - Utilize the `schedule` event for optimal report updates.
 You can refresh the report every few hours or days to avoid exceeding rate limits and to keep the report up to date.
+You can find an example configuration [here](https://github.com/AlexSim93/pull-request-analytics-action/blob/master/configs/yearReportWithoutDevelopers.yml).
 - To hide individual metrics, specify users in the `HIDE_USERS` parameter or leave `total` and GitHub team names in the `SHOW_USERS` parameter.
 - To avoid a long list of title changes when updating an existing issue, it is recommended to set the title yourself using the `ISSUE_TITLE` parameter.
 - You can filter pull requests using labels with the `EXCLUDE_LABELS` and `INCLUDE_LABELS` parameters.